luisjg/luisjg/README.md

 # Hi there 👋

-I'm Luis, a Software Engineer currently working as a Full Stack Web Developer [@CSUN-IT](https://github.com/CSUN-IT).
+I'm Luis, a Software Engineer currently working as a Full Stack Web Developer [@CSUN-IT][work].
+If you would like to reach out or collaborate feel free to [send me an email][email].

 <table><tr><td valign="top" width="33%">